laurieskelly/hotwire_scam/README.md

 hotwire_scam
 ============

+## Hotwire Scam!

 This is the place where I will tell you the story about how hotwire.com uses language, typography, and UX to scam their customers into unloading their lowest-quality inventory in the belief that they are getting an amazing deal on a higher-priced hotel.
+They did it to me and I want my money back.

+If you are a lawyer and believe that hotwire.com is crossing legal lines as well as those of poor taste, please contact me.

 ### The ol' Cloak and Double Dagger
 Look at the image below, specifically at the two places where the $489 figure is crossed out.
 You might think this is saying "The price is usually $489 +" and the strikethrough indicates that this Hotel has a Hot Rate that is much lower than it usually is.
 We're familiar with this visual language.
 It indicates a sale.